-- 1. That a collaborative model of water quality improvement based on the St. Croix/Red Cedar River Basin Farmer-Led Watershed Council Project be developed through farmer engagement in the Jackson Creek watershed (see Appendix H).
+- 1. That a collaborative model of water quality improvement based on the St. Croix/Red Cedar River Basin Farmer-Led Watershed Council Project be developed through farmer engagement in the Jackson Creek watershed (see Appendix I).
 This program would be designed to improve water quality in Jackson Creek through reduced pollutant loads; to increase knowledge about, and engagement with, water quality issues, including the adoption of conservation practices; and to develop leadership around water quality issues among farmers in the watershed.
 This farmer-led project could be a model for other watersheds in the Rock River basin.
-Implementing the recommended management measures will require coordination and partnership (see the Information and Education section below) and funding a dedicated Walworth County LURM staff position for this purpose (see "Cost Analysis" and "Funding Sources" sections below). - 2.
-That implementation of the agricultural BMPs summarized above (see "Targeted Load Reductions" subsection above) be a higher priority on agricultural fields that are located in areas of high and very high groundwater recharge (see Map III-1). - 3.
-That the application of practices to reduce soil loss from cropland be expanded to attain erosion rates less than "T," the tolerable soil loss rate.11 This is envisioned to be accomplished through a combination of practices including, but not limited to, expanded no till, grassed waterways, use of cover crops, and riparian buffers (see Targeted Management Measures in Tables III-2 and III-3).
-The applicable measures should be determined by the development of farm management plans which are consistent with the County land and water resource management plans. - 4.
-That nutrient management plans be prepared for all agricultural operations in the watershed that do not currently have them, and that manure and other nutrients be applied to fields in accordance with nutrient management plans (see Targeted Management Measures in Table III-2 and III-3).
-The provision of barnyard runoff control systems and six months of manure storage are also recommended for all livestock operations in the watershed as well as maintaining exclusion of livestock from waterbodies and adjacent riparian areas.
-To facilitate this, it is recommended that the WDNR consider increasing levels of cost-share funding to enable a higher level of implementation of the best management practices needed to meet the NR 151 performance standards.
+Implementing the recommended management measures will require coordination and partnership (see the Information and Education section below) and funding a dedicated Walworth County LURM staff position for this purpose (see Cost Analysis and Funding Sources sections below). - 2.
+That implementation of the agricultural BMPs summarized above (see Targeted Load Reductions subsection above) be a higher priority on agricultural fields that are located in areas of high and very high groundwater recharge (see Map 31). - 3.
+That the application of practices to reduce soil loss from cropland be expanded to attain erosion rates less than "T," the tolerable soil loss rate.23 This is envisioned to be accomplished through a combination of practices including, but not limited to, expanded no till, grassed waterways, use of cover crops, and riparian buffers (see Targeted Management Measures in Tables 28 and 29).
+The applicable measures should be determined by the development of farm management plans which are consistent with the County land and water resource management plans.

-11 "T-value" is the tolerable soil loss rate-the maximum level of soil erosion that will permit a high level of crop productivity to be sustained economically and indefinitely, as determined by the U.S. Natural Resource Conservation Service.
+23 "T-value" is the tolerable soil loss rate-the maximum level of soil erosion that will permit a high level of crop productivity to be sustained economically and indefinitely, as determined by the U.S. Natural Resource Conservation Service.
 "Excessive" cropland erosion refers to erosion in excess of the tolerable rate, or T-value.